Elliot Sefton-NashPlanetary Scientist

 Broadly, my research aim is to map and understand the composition, distribution and role of volatiles in the context of past and present solar system habitats, and targeting of sites for future human and robotic exploration.
-Special focus is given to the water-mediated history of Mars' surface and atmosphere, and its astrobiological implications.
+Special focus is given to the volatile inventory of the lunar poles, and the water-mediated history of Mars' surface and atmosphere.

-- Birkbeck, University of London, UK: Dr. Peter Grindrod – ExoMars Rover landing site.
-Prof. Ian Crawford – Thermal characterisation of lunar polar landing sites.
+- Birkbeck, University of London, UK: Ian Crawford – Thermal characterisation of lunar polar landing sites.

-- The Open University, UK: Dr. Matt Balme – Mars regolith thermophysics, ExoMars Rover landing site.
+- The Open University, UK: Matt Balme, Peter Fawdon – Mars regolith thermophysics, ExoMars Rover landing site.

-- University of Leicester, UK: Prof. John Bridges – Characterisation of ExoMars Rover landing site candidates.
+- University of Leicester, UK: John Bridges – Characterisation of ExoMars Rover landing site candidates.

-- University of California Los Angeles, USA: Prof. David Paige – Lunar polar volatiles and lunar IR radiometry/spectroscopy.
-Dr. Jean-Pierre Williams – Lunar IR radiometry/spectroscopy and dataset production.
+- University of California Los Angeles, USA: David Paige – Lunar polar volatiles and lunar IR radiometry/spectroscopy.
+Jean-Pierre Williams – Lunar IR radiometry/spectroscopy and dataset production.

-- Johns Hopkins Applied Physics Laboratory, USA: Dr. Benjamin Greenhagen – Lunar polar volatiles and dataset production.
+- Johns Hopkins Applied Physics Laboratory, USA: Benjamin Greenhagen, Ray Espiritu – Lunar polar volatiles and dataset production.